chef/chef-web-docs/chef_master/source/resource_execute.rst

 * ``execute`` is the resource.
 * ``name`` is the name given to the resource block.
-* ``action`` identifies which steps the Chef Infra Client will take to bring the node into the desired state.
+* ``action`` identifies which steps Chef Infra Client will take to bring the node into the desired state.
 * ``command``, ``creates``, ``cwd``, ``default_env``, ``domain``, ``elevated``, ``environment``, ``group``, ``live_stream``, ``password``, ``returns``, ``sensitive``, ``timeout``, ``umask``, and ``user`` are the properties available to this resource.

 Actions